Breadcrumb

 Electronic Reserves (E-Reserves)

 E-reserves provide online access to electronic material, such as links to articles, book excerpts, homework assignments, class notes and past exams.
-Material requested for scanning or previously digitized material will be uploaded into iLearn/Blackboard.
-Instructors are responsible for building their course within iLearn and providing students with access to electronic materials.
-Permalinks to library-owned electronic journal articles may be posted in iLearn or in the course reserve listing of the library catalog, depending on instructor preference.
+Material requested for scanning or previously digitized material will be uploaded into Yuja.
+Instructors are responsible for pulling material from Yuja into their Canvas course to provide students with access to electronic materials.
+Permalinks to library-owned electronic journal articles may be posted in Canvas or in the course reserve listing of the library catalog, depending on instructor preference.
+A course packet published by UCR Printing and Reprographics will not be accepted for e-reserves.